|Nutrition Facts (per serving)|

-Tagines are usually a main dish in Morocco, but this vegetarian version works equally well as a side to meat or poultry.
+Tagines are usually the main dish in Morocco, but this vegetarian version works equally well as a side to meat or poultry.

 Chickpeas and carrots are stewed with piquant, aromatic seasonings including ginger, cinnamon and the exotically flavored ras el hanout.
 A touch of honey adds complementary sweetness.

 When a recipe calls for chickpeas, the vast majority of Moroccans prefer to start with dried chickpeas rather than canned.
 If you want to follow suit, allow additional time for soaking the chickpeas overnight, then cooking until tender.
 This may be done well in advance, as it's perfectly fine to freeze cooked chickpeas until needed.

 You have plenty of flexibility as to how to season the tagine.
 To add heat, throw in a chili pepper or two.
 For a sweeter presentation, increase the honey and include the optional raisins.
 Using half broth instead of all water will add depth of flavor, but be sure to watch the salt.

 1 large onion, chopped